 Jason: Correct.
 This is my first solo performance, and I will rub that in both of their faces.

 Russel: For people that don’t know, just go listen to the Marathon podcast with Jason, and you’ll know what I’m talking about.
-Anyways, I asked you to come on and talk about API 1130 and 1175, which have both recently been published with updates.
+Anyways, I asked you to come on and talk about API revisions to 1130 and 1175, which have both recently been published with updates.